symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 **type**: ``string`` **default**: ``messages``

 The translation domain to use when translating the title and description template.
-See :ref:`bundles-seo-title-description-emplate` for more information.
+See :ref:`bundles-seo-title-description-template` for more information.